jiegec/jtag-remote-server/README.md

 ## Performance

-Some testing reveals that this tool can run at 4Mbps(jtag_vpi mode) & 2Mbps(xvc mode), while local OpenOCD can run at 15Mbps(or higher).
-The difference here is mainly due to the sequential firing of usb requests:
+Some testing reveals that this tool can run at 14Mbps(rbb mode)/4Mbps(jtag_vpi mode)/2Mbps(xvc mode) when programming bitstream to FPGA.
+The speed of 14Mbps is mainly limited by the 15MHz jtag clock and could be faster if using a faster clock.

+Let us analyze the difference.
+Both jtag_vpi & xvc mode reads tdo upon shifting, while remote bitbang might not.
+We made a small optimization to skip reading from mpsse for remote bitbang mode when the client does not send `R` to the server.
+In jtag_vpi & xvc mode however, it has to read every bit shifted out of tdo, and runs `write, read` sequence in a loop.
+This leads to a great bandwidth loss, because we have to wait the latency for each request.

-In OpenOCD, there is a global jtag command queue and the ftdi driver can send many asynchronous requests at the same time upon `ftdi_execute_queue()`; however, jtag_vpi processes the commands in order(write to socket, read from socket, loop); for bitbang-like protocols(remote bitbang/xilinx virtual cable), it heavily depends on the client implementation(this tool serves as the server).
-In OpenOCD, the remote bitbang driver collects commands in a queue and sends them in bulk, so there is some possiblity to improve the performance by decoding the bit sequence and sending request ahead.
-Vivado is closed-source, so we do not know the implentation details.
+A possible improvement is to group all the write requests and send them at once, and then read the responses back.
+This is exactly what OpenOCD has done.
+In OpenOCD, there is a global jtag command queue and the ftdi driver can send many asynchronous requests at the same time upon `ftdi_execute_queue()`; the jtag_vpi driver on the other hand, always runs `write + read` for each request in the queue.

-So, if you have local access, you should consider the performance loss before using this tool.
+The analysis above mainly focues on fpga programming, where in the most time, tdo is omitted to optimize performance.
+In other cases, like gdb debugging, further optimization needs to be employed.